 What is a 360 Lipo?

 Liposuction usually doesn’t leave a large scar.
 The small points of cannula entry are small you won’t notice them yourself most of the time.
-They will also fade over time.
+They will generally fade over time.

-What are the potential risks and complications of abdominal lipo?
+What are the potential risks and complications of abdominal liposuction?

 Your surgeon will explain the risks and review all the information and discuss the possible risk factors with you during your consultation.
 However, some of the more common risks are: